Isabelle Yixuan Ning

-Isabelle Yixuan Ning is a New Zealand chess player.
+Isabelle Yixuan Ning is a New Zealand chess player who holds the FIDE title of Woman International Master (WIM).

 Chess career

 In January 2020, at the age of 10 years and 5 months, she won the New Zealand Junior Championship, becoming the youngest player in New Zealand’s history to win the Junior Champion title.

+In July and August 2022, Ning participated at the 44th Chess Olympiad (women) in Chennai, representing New Zealand at the third board.
+She finished the event with a personal score of 4/8.

-In September 2023, she won the New Zealand Women's Chess Championship with a final score of 6.5/7.
+In September 2023, she won the New Zealand Women's Chess Championship with a final score of 6½/7.